DeveloperLewis/php-wiki/readme.md

 - `composer install`
 - Enter the `/classes/database.php` class and change the username and password to match your database login.
 - Enter the `init.php` and change the username and password to match your database login.
+- After creating an account, you can enable them as an administrator by setting the "is_admin" column to true in the users table for your specified user.